-Visiting the world’s first Christian country, along with one the most ancient civilizations appeals to many travelers, not to mention the historical & cultural ties between Iran and Armenia.
-Travelling in Iran and Armenia, you will get to know their cultures and traditions see historical monuments and learn how they have influenced each other throughout the millennia.
+Visiting the world’s first Christian country, along with one the most ancient civilizations, appeals to many travelers, not to mention the historical & cultural ties between Iran and Armenia.
+Traveling in Iran and Armenia, you will get to know their cultures and traditions, see historical monuments and learn how they have influenced each other throughout the millennia.
 In this tour, we have combined the better of the two worlds.
-From the poets of Shiraz and mosques of Isfahan to Cathedrals and museums of Armenia, they are all included in this itinerary.
+From the poets of Shiraz and the mosques of Isfahan to the Cathedrals and museums of Armenia, they are all included in this itinerary.

 Arrival to Shiraz, meet and greet at the airport.
 Transfer to hotel.
 Overnight Shiraz.

 We will start our Shiraz tour by the Karmikhani complex, the residential palace of the Zand dynasty.
 Karim Khan Zand, the founder of the Zand dynasty, chose Shiraz as his capital; we will then continue to the Vakil complex, Vakil Mosque, Bazar and public bath remaining from his reign.
 We also visit the colorful Nasirolmolk mosque.
 In the afternoon, we will visit Eram Garden, Naranjestan Palace and the tombs of world-famous poets Hafez and Saadi.
 Overnight Shiraz.

 Early morning drive to Yazd in the heart of Iran.
 On the way, you will be visiting the most magnificent city of the ancient world, Persepolis, which is now registered as a UNESCO world heritage site.
 Persepolis was the ceremonial capital of the Persian Empire during the Achemaenian era.
 We continue our trip by visiting Naghsh-e-Rostam, the Achaemenian necropolis (city of the dead) and Pasargadae (the capital of Cyrus the Great & his resting place).
 Overnight in Yazd.